rcarrata/ns-gitops/README.md

-# Secure ArgoCD with GnuPG signature verification
+# Secure GitOps supply chain with GnuPG signature verification in ArgoCD

 As of v1.7 it is possible to configure ArgoCD to only sync against commits that are signed in Git using GnuPG.
 Signature verification is configured on project level.